infor-design/enterprise/TESTING.md

 ## Checking Coverage

-1. Run the test with `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run test:es6:local:unit`
+1. Run the test with `env KARMA_SPECS='components/locale/unit/locale-api.spec.js' npm run local:unit`
 2. While the browser is open.
 Go to `cd coverage`
 3. Start a simple web server `python -m SimpleHTTPServer`
 4. Open up a browser and go to http://localhost:8000/ and browse in to the page